cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_SLTU_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The SLTU behavior shall be applied when the opcode is OP and func3 is 0x3.

-.. requirement:: F_SLTU_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of SLTU shall be 1 when the unsigned value of its first parameter is lower that the unsigned value of its second parameter.
-It shall be 0 other- wise.
+  When the opcode is OP and the func3 field is 0x3, the register pointed by the rd field shall be 1 if the register pointed by the rs1 field is lower than the register pointed by the rs2 field using an unsigned comparison, 0 otherwise.

 XOR
 ```